All sides of a negotiation are on a spectrum from weak to strong. Sometimes they are called ‘strong hands’ and ‘weak hands’.

 What happened?
 Weak = don’t want to miss this particular opportunity.
 Urgent.
 Strongly want this particular transaction to work out.
 Worry about ‘losing this deal’.
 Thinks this deal is special.
 FOMOFear Of Missing Out.
 Is tired of the work to get a good deal.
 This deal will make a difference to their happiness.
 Think about it regularly.
 Can’t ‘let it go’.
 Thinks about the ‘upsides’ and doesn’t carefully review the ‘downsides’.
 Is attached to the outcome of this deal.
 Assumes that this deal will ‘make things better’ and permanently increase their happiness.
 Gets frustrated if the strong hand doesn’t negotiate how the weak hand wants.

 Improving at negotiation

 Recognising where you are on the weak hand / strong hand spectrum is a great first step.
 This deal is only one of several negotiations you’ll make just today in your business and family life, with many more to come.
 Ask if we’re overestimating the importance of this deal on our general happiness.
 Most importantly however, is to be honest with ourselves.
 Look at the negatives as well as the positives of the deal.
-Divide a piece of paper into two columns and note all the negatives on one side and all the positives on the other side.
+It can be as simple as dividing a piece of paper into two columns and noting all the negatives on one side and all the positives on the other side.
 Be ruthless with the negatives.
+Test your assumptions.
 Prepare a plan B and a plan C if your plan A doesn’t work.